Insights

 6. Lock-in and Intellectual Property

 Aside from the cost, most companies want to own the platform data, models, and code.
-This increases the market capital value of a company.
-Not surprisingly, CEO’s and owners of a company love that.
-This is possible in a public cloud platform (aside from the out of the box models in the platform).
+This increases a company's market capital value.
+Not surprisingly, CEOs and owners love that.
+This is possible in a public cloud platform (aside from the out-of-the-box models in the platform).

-You should always make solid agreements about migrating your data (egress) out of Salesforce if you end the partnership.
-Same for egress of a public cloud platform.
+If you end the partnership, you should always make solid agreements about migrating your data (egress) out of Salesforce.
+The same goes for egressing a public cloud platform.

 7. Skillset and availability of staff

-In most cases I see, companies hire service partners and in-house step-by-step in a later stage when they will have become more familiarized with the platform.
+In most cases, I see companies hiring service partners and in-house step-by-step in a later stage when they will have become more familiarized with the platform.

 There are many factors to consider.
 Your choices depend on the factors mentioned above and others as well.